-NARRATOR: (As the NARRATOR speaks, each character comes to 1 2 Center and presents themselves and then moves Stage Right 3 and Left to make room for the next character.
-MR. 4 MONTAGUE and MR. CAPULET come Center.)
-Here, 5 Montague and Capulet we see, once loving friends, now bitter enemies.
+NARRATOR: (As the NARRATOR speaks, each character comes $\mathbf{2}$ to Center, presents him or herself, then moves Stage Right 3 and Left to make room for the next character.
+MR. MONTAGUE and MR. CAPULET come Center.)
+Here, 4 5 Montague and Capulet we see, once loving friends, now bitter enemies.
 (RON and JULIET come Center.)
 And now 6 7 doth come the son of Montague; his name is Ron, just home from N.Y.U.
-He soon will look with love on Juliet, 8 9 unaware that she's a Capulet.
-(The ACTORS and BETTY come Center.)
+He soon will look with love on Juliet, 8 unaware that she's a Capulet.
+(The ACTORS and BETTY 9 come Center.)
 Now actors, Shakespeare's words will 10 bring alive ...
 (The DANCERS take Center Stage) as 11 dancers kick up heels to jump 'n' jive!
-(BRAD GREGORY.
-12 13 SPIDER JOHNSON, the MAYOR and the YES PEOPLE and 14 JUDY come Center.)
-But foul play is brewing here about with evil villains moving in and out.
-(The NARRATOR 15 comes Center.)
+(BRAD 12 13 GREGORY, SPIDER JOHNSON, the MAYOR and the YES 14 PEOPLE, and JUDY come Center.)
+But foul play is brewing here about with evil villains moving in and 15 16 out.
+(The NARRATOR comes Center.)
 Our play is cast and now the scene is set.
-16 Make ready, dear friends, for Jitterbug Juliet!
-17 18 19 ALL: (Singing) Come on and join the masquerade, 20 A Romeo and Juliet cavalcade, The big band forties and the hit parade.
-2122 We got it all in our town!
-23 GIRLS: Come on along, now take a ride.
-2425 Swing a little, sway a little side by side.
-BOYS: Jitterbug, boogie woogie, slip 'n' slide, 26 27 ALL: We got it all in our town!
-28 Our town!
+Make ready, dear friends, for 17 18 Jitterbug Juliet!

+ALL: (Singing) Come on and join the masquerade,

+21 A Romeo and Juliet cavalcade,

+The big band forties and the hit parade.

+We got it all in our town!

+GIRLS: Come on along, now take a ride.

+Swing a little, sway a little side by side.

+27 BOYS: Jitterbug, boogie woogie, slip 'n' slide,

+28 ALL: We got it all in our town!

 Our town!
-29 Our town!
 Our town!

+Our town!
+Our town!

 We got it all in our town!

-30 31 32(The entire CAST exits.
-Immediately, MR. MONTAGUE, loud, is 33 heard Off-stage Right.
-He then enters from right followed closely by BETTY, a slight woman with large glasses who is meek 34 and quiet.)
+34 35 (The entire CAST exits.
+Immediately, MR. MONTAGUE, loud, is heard Off-stage Right.
+He then enters from right followed closely by BETTY, a slight woman with large glasses who is